Skip to content

 docs-updater = {

-description = "Updates project documentation based on code changes";
+description = "Updates project documentation based on code changes.
+Use proactively when code changes affect documentation.";

 tools = [ "Read" "Edit" "Grep" ];